CodesAFK/codesafk.github.io/_posts/2017-01-03-Blogah-Adding-Views.md

 As always, note the ```.ejs``` extension on the view files.

-Now that we have the pages made, let's open up app.js and start defining some routes...
+Now that we have the pages made, let's open up app.js and start defining some routes... <!--more-->

 Just below the ```app.get('/')``` and ```app.get('/posts')``` routes, place the following for ```new``` route:
 {%highlight javascript%}